 A defensible case starts with reliable evidence.
 This is why preservation is one of the most important aspects of digital forensics.
 If a device is tampered with after a significant event, it is just like walking through a crime scene and leaving your fingerprints everywhere.
 Our preservation and collection techniques are completely write-protected and verifiable with complex hash algorithms.
 Each collection is also tracked with strict chain-of-custody protocols to ensure all evidence accountability.
+This allows for the level of safety while we work to retrieve data from your mobile device.

 A forensically sound collection is important whether you have a single mobile device or hundreds of computers in an organization.
 We have the ability to quickly capture data from: